TENNLab-UTK/framework-open/markdown/vrisp.md

 ![images/carry-over.png](images/carry-over.png)

 Now we can load the next step in the ring buffer for the current 8 neurons that we're working on and add any carry-over from the current time step.
-This is where the masks comes in to play, as it allows us to avoid loading/storing to any of the neurons which should not have their charge carried over (all masked out fields are represented as X's).
+This is where the mask comes in to play, as it allows us to avoid loading/storing to any of the neurons which should not have their charge carried over (all masked out fields are represented as X's).

 ![images/carry-over-add.png](images/carry-over-add.png)